gustavorech/BddSpec/README.md

 ## Things to do

 * Test especific line number
-* Protect test discoverer and test execution from possible errors
 * Create a nuget package
 * Create a readme
 * Verify the text of the printing